apurvvarshney/apurvvarshney.github.io/_pages/about.md

 Prior to joining UCSB, I completed my B. Tech in Computer Science & Engg. from Indian Institute of Technology, Goa in 2020.
 At IIT Goa, I worked with Prof. Clint George on Cancer subtype detection using Human Gene Expression data for my Bachelor’s Thesis.

-Apart from my academic life, I enjoy [photography](https://apurvvarshney.github.io/photography/), playing tennis and watching F1.
+Apart from my academic life, I enjoy [photography](https://apurvvarshney.github.io/photography/), playing tennis and watching F1, although not all at the same time.

 Do check out my one-page [Resume](/files/Resume.pdf).
 For a detailed list of my projects and achievements, see other sections.